 I am indebted to my dear friend, the late Dr Nick Le Boutillier for the names of the miners in the images and the many locations he could recall at a whim.
 Without his help and encouragement I would never have created these pages.
 When Nick’s memory was a bit hazy Martin Wolstenholme has helped out with some names and technical details.
 My friends Paul “Winja” Coppinger, Malcolm Harris and Neil Hodges have also come through with names that might have been forgotten.
 Many others including: James Pettet, Keith Russ, Bill Bettison and Kenny German have contributed to the pages.

 I will never forget any of the time I spent in South Crofty.
-It’s over 20 years since the mine last worked.
+It’s over 20 years now since the mine last worked.
 I hope my photographic memories on these pages has given everyone an insight into this amazing place and the people who worked there.
 As always I have tried to be accurate in my descriptions and comments.
 Where I have not, please let me know.